logicalclocks/hopsworks/docs/compute/git.md

   </figure>
 </p>

 The clone page asks you to specify the URL of the repository you want to clone.
-As mentioned above, the supported protocol is HTTPs.
+As mentioned above, the supported protocol is HTTPS.
 As an example, if the repository is hosted on Github, the URL should look like: `https://github.com/logicalclocks/hopsworks.git`.

 Additionally the UI asks you to specify which branch you want to clone.
 By default the UI is going to clone the `main` branch, however a different branch or commit can be specified by selecting _clone from a specific branch_.